-Job Mark Matthew Malachi Father's Day Mother's Day Easter Jonah Nahum John Titus Christmas Thanksgiving How To Walk Into Church I Chronicles Acts Colossians New Year's Compassionate Convictions in a Tolerant World Parts 1, 2, and 3 Good Friday Luke Jesus
+Job Philippians New Year's Christmas Thanksgiving Mark Matthew Malachi Father's Day Mother's Day Easter Jonah Nahum John Titus How To Walk Into Church I Chronicles Acts Colossians Compassionate Convictions in a Tolerant World Parts 1, 2, and 3 Good Friday Luke Jesus

 Raymond Abou Michael Joseph Handzlik Tom Huckel Dan Loch Dr. John Master Dr. Jonathan Master Pastor Gerry Newswanger Dr. Tom Wolfe